DoongLi/DoongLi.github.io/_posts/2025-03-01-STG-Avatar.markdown

 video: https://www.youtube.com/watch?v=Weo0zT-5YSo
 ---

 STG-Avatar is a 3DGS-based framework for high-fidelity animatable human avatar reconstruction.
+Given a monocular video, the created human avatar was obtained after 25 minutes of training.